CurvatureX/pronunciation_analysis_demo/DEPLOYMENT.md

 1. **Deployment fails at SSH step**

-   - Check if EC2_SSH_PRIVATE_KEY secret is correctly set
+   - SSH keys are auto-generated during deployment
-   - Verify the public key in terraform.tfvars matches the private key
+   - Check if EC2 instance is properly created and accessible

 2. **Application not accessible**